houdezaiwu2019/PensonalCV_Offcial/_pages/about.md

 <span style="background-color: #0d47a1; color: white; padding: 1px;"><b><b>DOCTOR</b></b></span>

 - First-class Scholarship for Doctoral Students of Huazhong University of Science and Technology, 2021, 2022, 2023
+- Third-class Scholarship for Doctoral Students of Huazhong University of Science and Technology, 2024, 2025